 Go on the net.
 Do a search on Slovenia.
 Find out about Slovenian wine or even visit this country.
 You will discover that it is an agricultural country and above all, you will be impressed by its viticulture.
-Slovenia, in long form the Republic of Slovenia, in Slovenian “Slovenija and Republika Slovenija”, is a Central European country and member of the European Union.
+In long-form, the Republic of Slovenia, Slovenia, in Slovenian “Slovenija and Republika Slovenija,” is a Central European country and member of the European Union.
 It is bordered by the Adriatic Sea, Italy, Austria, Hungary, and Croatia.

-Wine growing in Slovenia had existed since the time of the Celts and the Illyrian tribes, long before the Romans developed vineyards in Gaul, in the Iberian Peninsula, and in Germany.
+Winegrowing in Slovenia had existed since the time of the Celts and the Illyrian tribes, long before the Romans developed vineyards in Gaul, in the Iberian Peninsula, and in Germany.
 It made very rapid progress after the collapse of independent Yugoslavia.
 Today Slovenia is one of the most prosperous wine regions in Central Europe.
-The vineyard is mainly concentrated in the Drava Valley, the Sava Valley and on the coast.
+The vineyard is mainly concentrated in the Drava Valley, the Sava Valley, and the coast.
 Slovenian wine is mostly consumed at home.

 Specificity of Slovenian Wine

 Specializing in white wines, the country offers a rich diversity of climates and soils, from the Adriatic coast to the Alpine foothills.
-It has a wide variety of varieties: in addition to the essential Sauvignon, Chardonnay, Pinot Blanc and Pinot Gris, it is particularly suitable for the cultivation of Laški rizling (also Welschriesling or Italian Riesling) and Šipon(also furmint), the local variety of the famous Hungarian furmint (Tokay).
-Opens the door to assemblies and tastes unknown to foreign palaces.
+It has a wide variety of varieties: in addition to the essential Sauvignon, Chardonnay, Pinot Blanc, and Pinot Gris, it is particularly suitable for the cultivation of Laški rizling (also Welschriesling or Italian Riesling) and Šipon(also furmint), the local variety of the famous Hungarian furmint (Tokay).
+It opens the door to assemblies and tastes unknown to foreign palaces.

 The Production of Slovenian Wine

 Good year to year, 80 to 100 million liters of wine are produced.
 But because of the essential climatic variations, there can be significant differences from one year to the next.